 After a very hilly cycle from Macclesfield to Buxton, the prospect of hill walking started to appeal to me.
 Looking at newsagent shelves then revealed a selection of magazines that caught my interest.
 Such is the way that I am that short feature articles feel more accessible than guidebooks, though they certainly have their place.
 The ones that I include in this selection are ones that you will find on sale in shops and not society publications like Irish Mountain Log from Mountaineering Ireland.

-There have been subscriptions too with some continuing and others lapsing.
-Walking World Ireland has been one of the latter since it no longer is published and is missed.
-Its putative successor Mountain World Ireland only ever saw one issue.
-Some of these have been electronic with Zinio having a useful selection.
+There have been subscriptions to some of what is available, though that waned and waxed over time.
+The pandemic saw me increase subscriptions at a time when the creation of new content was curtailed by repeated lockdowns and other restrictions.
+Some subscriptions have been electronic, with Zinio having a useful selection.
 For those preferring the feel of a paper magazine, there are portals like Great Magazines, MyFavouriteMagazines, Select Magazines and Unique Magazines that complement the magazine websites that you find below and these may reveal other possibilities.

 As the name suggests, this American title features more than walking and such is the scale of wilderness areas in the U.S.A. that overnight camping often is part of the deal, hence the name.
 Backpackers still hike, so that is what has got this added here.
 There is much to learn, so one has to start somewhere and there is another web publisher called Backpacking Light should you not want to overload yourself while out on any trail, something that is too easy to do.

 Unlike TGO, routes featured in this magazine are more likely to take you by country villages as you wander through the countryside, so it’s meant for a different type of walker.
 Still, it’s not all lowland walks, with the hill route component having been beefed up in recent times too.